FREQUENTLY ASKED QUESTIONS

 There are several rounds of judging:

-First round - Takes place from September through October 2023 / / Second round - November 2023
+First round - Takes place from September through November 2025

 Third round: